-Our Infant environments, offered at Irvine Spectrum and Huntington Harbor, embody Maria Montessori’s vision of a “Nido” or nest; they are peaceful, loving places where babies can explore and feel secure.
+Our Infant environments, offered at Irvine Spectrum, Huntington Harbor and Palos Verdes, embody Maria Montessori’s vision of a “Nido” or nest; they are peaceful, loving places where babies can explore and feel secure.
 Teachers speak in gentle tones, the daily pace is unhurried, and décor is understated and homelike.
 Each child in our care is an individual to be nurtured with affection and respect.
 As is customary for Montessori environments, every detail is selected with the child’s whole development in mind.

 Each of our locations have two Montessori Infant environments: one for younger infants, and one for older infants.
 The purpose behind the divisions in our infant program is to separate children who are outgrowing the developmental challenges of the younger infant stage and/or beginning to walk from those who are not yet fully exploring their environment and/or mobile.
 Because we “follow the child”, an infant transitions to the older infant environment based upon his/her curiosity and mobility, not just his/her age.
 Move-up ages may vary by several months.
 Please note that space availability is also a factor.

 The younger infant room welcomes children as young as 12 weeks of age.
 The age range for moving up into the older infant room is between 8 months to 12 months, with 10 months being the median age.

 Our older infant room houses children from approximately 10 months through 24 months.
 A child must be at least 18 months of age to transition to our toddler program.